zakisheriff/One-Learn/README.md

 > **"Learning should be free for everyone."**
 >
 > You Learn isn't just another LMS; it's a movement toward accessible education.
-> Powered by AI and designed with Apple's aesthetic philosophy, it transforms YouTube content into structured, certified learning experiences.
+> Powered by AI and designed with The One Atom Color palette (Black, White, and Glassmorphism), it transforms YouTube content into structured, certified learning experiences.

 ---